Swiggy: Funding

 In 2015, Swiggy received a $2 million investment from Accel and SAIF Partners, along with additional investment from Norwest Venture Partners.
 The following year, it raised $15 million from both previous and new investors, including Bessemer Venture Partners and Harmony Partners.

 In 2017, Naspers led an $80 million funding round into Swiggy.
-By September 2018, Swiggy was valued around $3.3 billion, and in April 2020, Swiggy was valued around $3.6 billion.
+In February 2018, Swiggy raised $100 million from Naspers and Meituan-Dianping.
+By September 2018, Swiggy was valued at around $3.3 billion, and in April 2020, Swiggy was valued at around $3.6 billion.

-In July 2021, Swiggy raised $1.25 billion from SoftBank, Prosus and other investors, at a valuation of $5.5 billion.
+In July 2021, Swiggy raised $1.25 billion from SoftBank, Prosus, and other investors, at a valuation of $5.5 billion.

 In January 2022, Swiggy's valuation rose to $10.7 billion after a $700-million fundraise led by US asset manager Invesco.